As an Amazon Associate I earn from qualifying purchases.

-When Kirstie (my wife) and I were still in college, I was taking 15 credit hours, working 40-50 hours a week, and then Kirstie got pregnant.
+When Kirstie (my wife) and I were still in college we didn’t party or drink.
+Not only are we Mormon, but we just didn’t have time for it!
+In addition to being a full-time Physiology and Developmental Biology student, I working 40-50 hours a week managing a boy’s home.
+We were managing to keep our heads above water, but just barely.
+That is until Kirstie got pregnant.
 Followed by extreme morning sickness.
+She was unable to eat and was losing up to 5 pounds a week instead of gaining.
+I knew I couldn’t keep up my pace and abandon her for 14 hours a day for school and work.
 I needed to come up with a solution – and quickly – that would allow me to stay home and take care of her.
 Enter: selling on eBay.

 Unfortunately, it is also one of the most intimidating sections of any thrift store.
 Rack upon rack of clothing from more brands than you can possibly imagine.
 Even after selling online (mainly eBay) for several years, we have barely heard of half the brands we come across.
-Since it’s not effective to look up every single thing you find, we took the time to put together a list of women’s clothing BOLOs!
+Since it’s not effective to look up every single thing you find, we decided to put together a list of the most common and profitable brands for sellers to look for.
 After all, know what to sell on eBay is more than half the battle!

 If you can recognize all the brands on this list, you will very rarely go home empty-handed from any thrifting expedition.
-So if you’re serious about selling used clothing online, check out our favorite top-selling brands!
+So if you’re serious about selling used clothing online, let’s get into it!

-You won’t find anything like Louis Vuitton or Gucci on this list.
-We have done our best to talk about brands you’re likely to find, not just the most expensive brands available.
+Before we start though, I’ll warn you that you won’t find anything like Louis Vuitton or Gucci on this list.
+Everyone knows they’re valuable.
+We have done our best to talk about brands you’re likely to find (and might not know), not just the most expensive brands available.
 Because of that, some brands may not be exciting or flashy.
 While high dollar sales are fun, these “bread and butter” brands make up 80% of the orders we send out every day.
 Even after all these years on eBay, we are learning new brands on a weekly (and sometimes daily) basis.
 With that in mind, I firmly believe that this list will benefit even long-time sellers.
 However, if you are just starting out, knowing these 60 brands will put you MONTHS ahead of the competition!
 While everyone else is struggling to figure out how to find brands that will sell in the over-saturated clothing market, you will be snatching some of the best clothing brands to sell on eBay that they’ve never heard of!
 After you figure out what to sell on eBay, you’ll just have to figure out how to deal with that huge flux of inventory and orders!

 The Best Clothing Brands to Sell on eBay